 Therefore, p12 ÷ p4q = p8/q

 FAQs on Exponents

-Laws of exponents are some rules that we use to do calculations involving exponents.
-These rules help us to calculate quickly.
-Laws of exponents are given below:
+The properties of exponents are some rules that we use while solving expressions that involve exponents.
+These rules help us to simplify expressions easily and quickly.
+A few important properties of exponents are listed below:

 - am × an = am+n

 - am/an = am-n